nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🔐 Config | 2025-05-31 | Update et-pipeline.yml workflow

+- Modified .github/workflows/et-pipeline.yml to enhance pipeline efficiency
+- This update is intended to optimize the CI/CD process and reduce build time
+- Technical details: modified the YAML configuration file for GitHub Actions

+This change will improve the overall performance of the CI/CD pipeline, making it more efficient and reliable for future deployments.

 ## 🔐 Config | 2025-05-31 | Update pipeline and project configuration

 - Modified the .github/workflows/et-pipeline.yml file to enhance the workflow